 An easy way to deploy your Node.js application is to use Heroku.
 Just follow these few simple steps once you have successfully signed up and installed the Heroku toolbelt:

-Create a file with the name Procfile at your application root .
-Put the following code in the Procfile file:
+Create a file with the name Profile in your application root and add following code:

 web: node app.js